-The significant impact on the cost of production for individual smelters is around $40M for a 600MW smelter, representing a return on investment of between one to four years.
+The significant impact on the cost of production for individual smelters is around $50M for a 500MW smelter, representing a return on investment of between one to four years.

 EnPot allows smelters to respond immediately to market conditions, including the London Metal Exchange (LME) metal price and spot power prices.
 Historically, production constraints have prevented the worlds' smelters from taking advantage of prevailing spot electricity prices.

 EnPot technology allows smelters to modulate electricity by curtailing, but not interrupting, production.
 This capability allows smelters to arbitrage between the electricity and aluminium markets, dependent on the price of metal versus electricity.

 With EnPot smelters can vary their energy consumption up and down by up to 30%.
 The external control of cell heat balance allows this to be achieved without the internal temperature or stability of the pot changing.
 The heat balance control also allows the operating performance of the smelter to be optimised, increasing energy efficiency.

 Enabling flexibility of operation means smelters can dictate exactly how much aluminium they produce and when, to take advantage of market signals.
 They can also wind down production and power consumption for longer periods without having to take pots out of service.

 With EnPot, smelters can conduct full shutdown modulation in times of grid shortages and extreme power prices.
 Compared to what is possible without EnPot, shutdowns can be approximately doubled in duration or frequency with smoother potline recovery afterwards.